 Please provide a concise title for your proposal.
 This title should be the same as the project title of your Je-S submission.
-If your application is in collaboration with an industrial partner, the title should commence with "MICA:" (as in "MICA: Development of a series of small molecule androgen receptor antagonists for use in prostate cancer").
+If your application is in collaboration with an industrial partner, the title should be prefixed with "ICF:" (for example: "ICF: Development of a series of small molecule androgen receptor antagonists for use in prostate cancer").